pydata/sparse/docs/operations.rst

    np.log(X.dot(beta.T) + 1)

-However some operations are not supported, like inplace operation, operations that implicitly cause dense structures, or numpy functions that are not yet implemented for sprase arrays
+However some operations are not supported, like inplace operations, operations that implicitly cause dense structures, or numpy functions that are not yet implemented for sparse arrays

 .. code-block:: python